 Invesco Advisers attempts to reduce or eliminate this potential conflict of interest by directing client trades for soft dollar research or brokerage services only if we conclude in good faith that the Broker supplying each such service is capable of providing best execution.
 As noted above, the best net price, while significant, is merely one of a number of factors Invesco Advisers considers when determining whether a particular Broker is capable of providing best execution.
-The Global Trading Desk will not factor in the provision of research or brokerage services provided when considering whether a Broker is capable of providing best execution for accounts subject to MiFID II.
+The Global Trading Desk will not factor in the provision of research or brokerage services provided when considering whether a Broker is capable of providing best execution.